Login

 Which races feature sprints

 Six races in the 2026 calendar are sprint weekends: the Chinese Grand Prix, the Miami Grand Prix, the Canadian Grand Prix, the British Grand Prix, the Dutch Grand Prix and the Singapore Grand Prix.
-The other seventeen races on the 2026 calendar run the standard non-sprint format.
+The other eighteen races on the 2026 calendar run the standard non-sprint format.

 Sprint weekends are picked by F1 commercially, not by sporting criteria.
 The selection tends to favour circuits with strong commercial markets, full grandstands and city-centre venues that benefit from a Saturday afternoon race in addition to the Sunday one.
 The pattern from 2021 onward has been a mix of European races (British, Belgian, Dutch, Austrian, Imola) plus the Americas and Asia.
-The other eighteen races on the 2026 calendar run the standard non-sprint format.

 The weekend schedule